alphasaft/Micro/README.md

 ```

 If you want to forbid string formatting in your scripts, all you have to do is to declare `#string` with an arity of 1 : any formatted string will result in at least 3 arguments to `#string` because of the alternance between literals and expressions.

+## A practical example II

+It's time to code !
+In the `examples/todolists.ts`, there is a full implementation of a language describing todolists
+(the one given as an example at the very beginning of this README : I didn't lie when I said it was an actual Micro script !)

+You'll see that it makes creative use of everything we've seen until here, especially our beloved
+pack syntax (`[01/20/24]`, in that language, is parsed as the ternary `/` operator applied to 01, 20 and 24, then evaluated to... a Date !) and that, all in all, it may be one of my favorite languages I've implemented with Micro.

+As always, you should try to first implement it by yourself by looking only at the spec (at the top of the file).
+My implementation is only 200 lines long (spacing & explanatory comments included), and I'm pretty proud to show you that rather complex languages can be implemented that easily with Micro !

 ## Guess what ?
 We're not done with macros